terminalkitten/django-pdf-reactor/README.md

 ## What is Django PDF Reactor?

-Combines PDFGen wrapper for Pyppeteer to create PDF files in Django.
+Use PDFGen wrapper for Pyppeteer to create PDF files in Django.
 Support for async generation in Django Channels worker or with Django 3.1 async views.

 ### Channels